WebCivics/SocialWeb-WebExtensionDev-v4/notes/user-stories.md

 The social network concepts of calling everyone 'connections' or 'friends' is malformed.
 This needs to change, but i'm not sure of the language - the method is a bit more - sophisticated, and requires nomenclature to better support the implications.

 - [ ] Profiles, user can have persona relating to how they want to curate their environment at that time.
 There can be made, but the underlying 'soul' is in-effect - integrated.
-The difference, seeks to create space for different 'mindsets', to - associatively (not disassociative ) provide assistance for people needing to organise their lives in different ways.
+The difference, seeks to create space for different 'mindsets', to - associatively (not dissociative ) provide assistance for people needing to organise their lives in different ways.

 EXAMPLE; 'work', 'home', 'study', 'director of xyz', 'old skool mates', 'yacht-club', etc...